bharadx07/better-eval/README.md

 betterEval("`Hey ${returnName()}`", { returnName });
 ```

+## Blacklist

-However, for your safety, usage of the `Function` constructor, `eval` function and `require` function are disabled, and will not be added to your variables.
+For your safety, any of these global variables on the blacklist will not be added to your variables.

+- global
+- process
+- module
+- require
+- document
+- window"
+- Window"
+- eval
+- Function

+Here is how these variables will be handled:
 ```js
 betterEval("`Sum is ${eval('1+1')}`", { eval }); // eval is null!
 ```